alan-turing-institute/trustchain/docs/README.md

 These two standards are already closely linked: Verifying a VC involves performing the verification method specified in the DID document using verification material contained in the same DID document.
 For example, the verification material may be a public key, in which case the verification method is to use the key to verify a digital signature contained in the VC.

-Trustchain aims to combine the two standards to create DIDs which are themselves verifiable credentials.
-In doing so, verifiable **downstream DIDs** (dDIDs) can be constructed, which are signed by an entity represented in an **upstream DID** (uDID). dDIDs are essential building blocks to create a chain of trusted DIDs.
+Trustchain enables the creation of DIDs which are themselves verifiable.
+Via this mechanism, chains of trustworthy DIDs can be constructed in which **downstream DIDs** (dDIDs) contain an attestation from an entity represented by an **upstream DID** (uDID).

 <center><img src="figs/dDID_schematic.png" width="400px" /></center>